docker/labs/beginner/chapters/alpine.md

 ## 1.0 Running your first container
 Now that you have everything setup, it's time to get our hands dirty.
-In this section, you are going to run a [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on our system and get a taste of the `docker run` command.
+In this section, you are going to run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get a taste of the `docker run` command.

 To get started, let's run the following in our terminal:
 ```